 7 Benefits of Delivering Apps Using Application Virtualization

-In this post we look at 7 advantages of using application virtualization to deploy your software.
-For the purposes of this post, we're specifically looking at the benefits of using Numecent's Cloudpaging virtualization technology, a next-generation alternative to Microsoft's App-V or VMware's ThinApp.
+In this article, we look at 7 advantages of using application virtualization to deploy your software.
+For the purposes of the article, we're specifically looking at the benefits of using Numecent's Cloudpaging virtualization technology, a next-generation alternative to Microsoft's App-V or VMware's ThinApp.

 #1 - Deliver ANY Windows app!

-Unlike many legacy application virtualization technologies (such as App-V), Cloudpaging is able to facilitate the delivery of all your Windows apps.
+Unlike many legacy technologies (such as imaging and desktop virtualization), application virtualization can be leveraged to deliver all of your Windows apps.
+Cloudpaging is able to facilitate the delivery of all of your Windows apps.
 By cleverly using containerization and layering technology, Cloudpaging enables you to deliver 100% of Windows apps on-demand.

-When combined with Software2's thriving community of worldwide educational institutions, we can help you deliver even the most complex applications to your students, including AutoCAD and MATLAB.
+When combined with AppsAnywhere, we can help you deliver even the most complex applications to your students, including AutoCAD and MATLAB, backed by Software2's thriving community of worldwide educational institutions.Numecent Cloudpaging

 #2 - Reduce the size and number of VDI/Desktop images.